locationtech/geomesa/docs/tutorials/geomesa-quickstart-cassandra.rst

     cqlsh>  CREATE KEYSPACE geomesa WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor' : 3};

 This creates a key space called "geomesa".
-This is a top-level name space within Cassandra and it will provide a place for GeoMesa to put all of its data, including data for spatial features and associated metadata.
+This is a top-level name space within Cassandra / ScyllaDB and it will provide a place for GeoMesa to put all of its data, including data for spatial features and associated metadata.